Discover the home of Japanese historic villages

 For a unique lodging experience, you can opt for one of the guesthouses around the Ogimachi village.
 The gassho-zukuri farmhouses are usually fun by local families, so you can expect an intimate and authentic experience of living in a traditional Japanese home.

 Since Japanese guesthouse stays have been increasing in popularity, reservations can be quite difficult unless booked far in advance.
-Opt for a 2D1N day trip or stay in nearby cities instead.
-The neighboring cities and regions include Gokayama, Takayama, Kanazawa, and Nagoya.
+Hence, many opt to visit Shirakawa-go as a day trip and stay in nearby cities instead.
+The neighbouring cities and regions include Gokayama, Takayama, Kanazawa and Nagoya.